Taking Your Dogs to Death Valley National Park: Is it Worth it?

 Pros:

-- There are multiple drives and must-see locations that you can take your dog.
+• There are multiple drives and must-see locations where you can take your dog.

 Cons: